redpesk-samples/helloworld-binding/README.md

 If you want to use the agl-helloworld-service in an embedded aarch64 context, but do not have a real board, an other tutorial is present in the repository that you can find at the following [path](docs/qemu-aarch64.md).

-### Getting a redpesk® image
+### Getting a redpesk image

-Download the latest redpesk® image according to your board architecture.
+Download the latest redpesk image according to your board architecture.

 - **qemu-x86_64**